 - If you forget anything, an extensive gift shop has all the necessities.

 Melynda Harrison is contributing editor to Outdoor Families Magazine and writes for numerous publications including Big Sky Journal and Montana Parent.
 Her company YellowstoneTrips.com, specializing in Yellowstone travel.
-Currently, she is traveling through Europe with her family.
 Learn more at travelingmel.com, on YouTube, and Instagram.